hoodiecrow/ConsTcl/README.md

 When expressions are evaluated in sequence, the order is important for two reasons.
 If the expressions have any side effects, they happen in the same order of sequence.
 Also, if expressions are part of a pipeline of calculations, then they need to be processed in the order of that pipeline.

+As part of the processing of sequences _local defines_ are resolved, acting on expressions of the form `` (begin (define ... `` when in a local environment.
+See the part about [resolving local defines](https://github.com/hoodiecrow/ConsTcl#resolving-local-defines).

 #### begin special form
 <table border=1><thead><tr><th colspan=2 align="left">special-begin (public)</th></tr></thead><tr><td>expr</td><td>an expression</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>